citp/privacy-policy-historical/l/lo/loo/lookfantastic.com.md

 Additionally, we will look at the products you buy, together with the way you view our site to enable us to send you information about products and services that you may be interested in.
 We will use this information to tailor your view of the site to make it more interesting and relevant in respect of the products and offers on view.

 We collect information about our customers via server logs, cookies, order forms and competitions.
 A cookie is a file that your web browser places on your computer's hard disk for record keeping purposes.
 The information collected in this way can be used to identify you unless you modify your browser settings.
 The cookie does not store any credit/debit card information nor password details.
+Please see our [ **Cookie Policy here**](http://www.lookfantastic.com/info/cookie-information.list) for further information.

 We have business and technical partners whom we share data with to handle orders, process credit and debit card payments and provide a range of services, including for fraud protection purposes.
 They are bound by Data Protection covenants and must process the personal information in accordance with this privacy policy.
 You should be aware that if we are requested by the police or any other regulatory authority investigating suspected illegal activities to provide your personal information, we are entitled to do so.

 In the event that we sell or buy any business or assets, we may disclose your personal data to the prospective seller or buyer of such business or assets.

-We operate an opt out mail system.
-This gives you the choice of whether or not you wish to receive marketing information.
+We may also use your data, or permit our group companies to use your data, to provide you with information about goods and services which may be of interest to you and we or they may contact you about these by.
+If you do not want us to use your data in this way, please change the settings in your account.
 Replying to the 'unsubscribe' link in promotional mail will also ensure that your name is removed from our mailing list.
-Your opt-in preference to receive promotional emails from websites owned by The Hut Group of companies will be recorded at the point of registration and as part of the sales process.
-You can unsubscribe from any of these emails at any time.

 This website employs VeriSign and industry-standard SSL to provide secure credit card transactions.
 SSL is a communications protocol for transmitting private information over the internet.
 It works by encrypting data that is transmitted over the SSL connection.
 When you place an order, your credit/debit card information is encrypted and then sent over the internet using an SSL connection.
 No one can read or access the data that is being transmitted.